eficode-academy/istio-katas/008-observe-network-delays.md

 ## Introduction

+In this exercise will introduce some network delays to the sentences application.
-This exercise will show that some forms of delays can be observed with the **metrics** that Istio tracks.
-Metrics are statistical and not specific to e.g. a certain request, i.e. we can only observe statistical data about observations like sums and averages.
+Some forms of delays can be observed with the **metrics** that Istio tracks.

+> Metrics are statistical and not specific to a certain request, i.e. we can
+> only observe statistical data about observations like sums and averages.

 This is quite useful but a quite limited in a true service based architecture.

-If the delay was caused by something more complicated, e.g. an unforeseen interaction between services, it would be difficult to diagnose purely from metrics due to their statistical nature.
+Therefor we will introduce a *slightly* more complex delay.
+If the delay was caused by something more complicated it would be difficult to diagnose purely from metrics due to their statistical nature.

 - The misbehaving service might be owned by another team